foxbits/ytm-to-statsfm/README.md

 1. Run `python reporter.py --file output\\*.doubt.json --export --import`
    - `--file` flag allows specifying the json file to process; this should be the `.doubt.json` file generated at previous step
-   - `--export` flag specifies to the script to execute the export step
+   - `--export` flag specifies to the script to execute the export step (CSV file generation)
    - `--import` flag specifies to the script to execute the import step (if both are specified, first the export is done, then the script waits for user input, then the import is done);
-2. The script will generate a CSV file (`output\\*.doubt.validator.csv`) in the format described above and then it will wait for user input (RETURN key, do not press it!)
+2. [if export is enabled] The script will generate a CSV file (`output\\*.doubt.validator.csv`) in the format described above and then it will wait for user input (RETURN key, do not press it!)
-3. The script will automatically open the CSV file for you; you have to fill in, for all rows, the `your_choice` column with a valid number
+3. [if export is enabled] The script will automatically open the CSV file for you; you have to fill in, for all rows, the `your_choice` column with a valid number
 4. The user (you) must press the RETURN key in the script window once you filled in all rows; the script now will read back the CSV and validate the user's (your) choices
    - make sure you have filled in the CSV correctly, otherwise there will be errors
    - make sure that the json file and the csv file are in the same directory (if running the script manually or on custom files / directories)